Battle of Andernach (876)

-The First Battle of Andernach between the West Frankish king Charles the Bald and the East Frankish king Louis the Younger took place on 8 October 876 near Kettig southeast of Andernach and resulted in Charles' complete defeat.
+The First Battle of Andernach between the West Frankish king Charles the Bald and the East Frankish king Louis the Younger took place on 8 October 876 near Kettig southeast of Andernach and resulted in Charles' defeat.

 Prelude

 Louis III (the Younger) was a son of the East Frankish king Louis the German, who divided the East Frankish realm among his sons in 865.
 Louis the Younger received the largest part of East Francia, while his brothers received Bavaria and Northern Italy.
 In the Treaty of Meersen, he additionally gained the eastern part of Middle Francia.
-Charles the Bald, king of West Francia, tried to occupy whole Middle Francia before and only agreed to the treaty due to military pressure.
+Charles the Bald, king of West Francia, had tried to occupy the whole of Middle Francia before and only agreed to the treaty due to military pressure.
 After Louis the German died, Charles again tried to extend West Francia to the east until the river Rhine.
 To achieve that, he met his nephew Louis the Younger in Sinzig, but Louis did not agree to Charles' plans.